nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

 While connecting to a particular board, use the ttyACMx corresponding to VCOM1.
 In the example, use ttyACM1 to connect to the board with device ID ``1050043161``.
-Similarly, use ttyACM3 connect to the board with device ID ``1050724225``.
+Similarly, use ttyACM3 to connect to the board with device ID ``1050724225``.

 .. code-block:: console